EL132/EL132/README.md

 - 🌱 I’m currently learning **Pygame, mySQL, Nest.js, and Vue.js**

-- 🤝 I’m looking for help with my [Unnamed Pygame Project](https://github.com/EL132/tech-dawgs)
+- 🤝 I’m looking for help with [Platformer](https://github.com/EL132/tech-dawgs): a platformer game made using pygame.

 - 👨‍💻 All of my completed projects are available at [https://el132.github.io/PersonalWebsite/](https://el132.github.io/PersonalWebsite/)